hscrocha/ParkingLotExampleJS/README.md

 ## Connection String

-Change the connection string to your Cloud Server and your database on the
+Change the connection string to your Cloud Server and your database on the '.env' file.
+Make sure the TESTDB_URI is using a different Schema/Database.

 # Node Express Server